srane96/Data-Structure-and-Algorithms-Using-Cpp-and-Python/README.md

 # Data-Structure-and-Algorithms-Using-Cpp-and-Python
-In this repository I have listed all the data structures, algorithms and their implementations, I have learnt using Python.
+In this repository I have listed all the data structures, algorithms and their implementations, I have learnt using Python and c++.

 # Python Codes:
   1. Datastructure Implementation: